ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 send an HTTP DELETE request to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` so that the Helper knows it can clean up its state.

+#### Batch Buckets {#batch-buckets}

+When aggregation recovers an output share, it must be stored into an appropriate "batch bucket", which is defined in this section.
+The data stored in a batch bucket is kept for eventual use in the {{collect-flow}}.

+Batch buckets are indexed by a batch mode-specific "batch bucket identifier":

+* For the time-interval batch mode, the batch bucket identifier is an interval of time whose beginning is a multiple of the task's `time_precision` and whose duration is equal to the task's `time_precision`.
+The identifier associated with a given output share is the unique such interval containing the client timestamp of the report the output share was recovered from; for example, if the task's `time_precision` is 1000 seconds and the report's timestamp is 1729629081, the relevant batch bucket identifier is `(1729629000, 1000)`.
+(The first element of the pair denotes the start of the batch interval and the second denotes the duration.)
+* For the leader-selected batch mode, the batch bucket identifier is a batch ID.
+  The identifier associated with a given output share is the batch ID of the related aggregation job.

+A few different pieces of information are associated with each batch bucket:

+* A VDAF-specific aggregate share, as defined in {{!VDAF}}.
+* A count of a number of reports included in the batch bucket.
+* A 32-byte checksum value, as defined below.

+When processing an output share `out_share`, the following procedure is used to update the batch buckets:

+* Look up the existing batch bucket for the batch bucket identifier associated with the aggregation job and output share.
+  * If there is no existing batch bucket, initialize a new one.
+The initial aggregate share value is computed as `Vdaf.agg_init(agg_param)`, where `agg_param` is the aggregation parameter associated with the aggregation job (see {{!VDAF, Section 4.4}}); the initial count is `0`; and the initial checksum is 32 zero bytes.
+* Update the aggregate share `agg_share` to `Vdaf.agg_update(agg_param,
+  agg_share, out_share)`.
+* Increment the count by 1.
+* Update the checksum value to the bitwise-XOR of the checksum value with the SHA256 {{!SHS=DOI.10.6028/NIST.FIPS.180-4}} hash of the report ID associated with the output share.

+Implementation note: this section describes a single set of values associated with each batch bucket.
+However, implementations are free to shard the aggregate share/count/checksum values associated with the batch bucket, combining them back into a single set of values when reading the batch bucket.
+This may be useful to avoid write contention.
+The aggregate share values are combined using `Vdaf.merge(agg_param, agg_shares)` (see {{!VDAF, Section 4.4}}), the count values are combined by summing, and the checksum values are combined by bitwise XOR.

 #### Recovering from Aggregation Step Skew {#aggregation-step-skew-recovery}